Basic time tracking with good reporting but dated interface and limited management features

 Managers who need to communicate with employees on shift will need to use another app to do so, as Clockify doesn’t natively support chat

-However, the makers of Clockify also offer a chat app called Pumble (similar to Slack).
+However, the makers of Clockify also offer a chat app called Pumble (similar to Slack)(read our in-depth & honest Pumble review).
 This integrates fully with Clockify, so companies that use both can then communicate with team members from within Clockify.

 Verdict: 4/10